Skip to main content

 • Spectrum serves your neighborhood

 The ideal internet provider depends on your unique situation.
-Consider how many devices you connect simultaneously, whether anyone in your household games or streams in 4K, if you work from home and need reliable video conferencing, and how much you are willing to spend each month.
+Consider how many devices you connect simultaneously, whether anyone in your household games or streams in 4K, if you work from home.
+Need reliable video conferencing, and how much you are willing to spend each month.
 Both Optimum and Spectrum serve millions of satisfied customers, and either can be an excellent choice depending on your priorities.

 Get Optimum Today Get Spectrum Today

-Ready to sign up for Optimum?
-Call now to get started:
+Ready to sign up for Optimum? now to get started:

 Frequently Asked Questions